fjulian79/wd-broker/doc/ConfigurationFile.md

 `[client <name>]`

 Each client section starts with `[client <name>]`
-* The client name must not be longer then 63 characters and may contain any printable character except ']'
+* The client name must not be longer than 63 characters and may contain any printable character except ']'
 * The client name should be unique (recommended), see `unique_clients` option on how to enforce this.

 ***ATTENTION:*** Announced clients must register with the broker daemon within the timeout period (see below), or the wd-broker daemon will stop feeding the watchdog and the system will reboot.
-Please read also the 'System design recomendations' section in the [README](README.md) file.
+Please read also the 'System design recommendations' section in the [README](README.md) file.

 This mechanism ensures that all critical applications are running and responsive after a reboot.
 If a required client is missing or fails to start, the system will not remain in a potentially unsafe state.